tsanghan/sctp-ce6-mod3.12/README.md

 JSON.parse(event.body);
 ```

-There exists in this repo a `send.sh` script that will sent appririate data to the API Endpoint using `curl`.
+There exists in this repo a `send.sh` script that will sent appropriate data to the API Endpoint using `curl`.
-Check you `SQS` and `DynamoDB` for data received.
+Check your `SQS` and `DynamoDB` for data received.